UCSBarchlab/PyRTL/docs/index.rst

 A collection of classes providing simple RTL specification, simulation, tracing, and testing suitable for teaching and research.
 Simplicity, usability, clarity, and extendibility rather than performance or optimization is the overarching goal.
-With PyRTL you can use the full power of python to describe complex synthesizable digital designs, simulate and test them, and export them to verilog.
+With PyRTL you can use the full power of Python to describe complex synthesizable digital designs, simulate and test them, and export them to Verilog.

 Quick links
 ===========
 * Get an overview from the `PyRTL Project Webpage <http://ucsbarchlab.github.io/PyRTL/>`_
-* Read through `Example PyRTL Code <https://github.com/UCSBarchlab/PyRTL/tree/master/examples>`_
+* Read through `Example PyRTL Code <https://github.com/UCSBarchlab/PyRTL/tree/development/examples>`_
 * File a `Bug or Issue Report <https://github.com/UCSBarchlab/PyRTL/issues>`_
 * Contribute to project on `GitHub <https://github.com/UCSBarchlab/PyRTL>`_